Royal Avenue, Belfast: History

-Its top end formerly named John Street, and the bottom end Hercules Street, Royal Avenue was established in 1881.
+The upper part was formerly named John Street, and the lower part was named Hercules Street after Sir Hercules Langford.
+Royal Avenue was established in 1881.
 Since that time, it has served as Belfast's principal shopping thoroughfare, and today it is lined with many leading department stores and top name shops.

 The city's most prestigious and elegant hotel, the Grand Central Hotel, was on the street before it was demolished in the late 1980s to make room for the £40 million shopping complex, Westfield CastleCourt.
 The site on which it was built by John Robb was originally intended to be a central railway terminus; however, due to hesitation on the part of town councillors, Robb constructed a 200-room luxury hotel instead.
 The hotel, which first opened its doors on 1 June 1893, became the "social hub of Belfast" and provided a temporary home for many illustrious guests, including King Leopold III of Belgium, Sir Winston Churchill, Gene Autry, Bob Hope, The Beatles, and the Rolling Stones.
 The latter's presence inside the hotel in the mid-1960s nearly provoked a riot as hundreds of fans gathered in Royal Avenue to catch a glimpse of the bandmembers, who watched the chaotic scene taking place below from the hotel's upper windows.
 A year after the hotel closed down in 1971, it was converted into a fortified military barracks serving as battalion headquarters for regiments in the British Army that were based in Belfast city centre.
 The former hotel's Bridal Suite became the Army's operational centre for over ten years.

 Royal Avenue was filmed from a horse-drawn tramcar on 27 May 1901.
 The film is extant and shows the street bustling with shoppers, workers, trams, carts, bicycles, and wagons.
 During the 1907 Belfast Dock strike, Royal Avenue was used as one of the principal thoroughfares for the passage of traction engines driven by blackleg carters to deliver goods from the docks into the city centre.
 The blacklegs had to be escorted by the Royal Irish Constabulary (RIC) to prevent them from being attacked by flying pickets.

 On 29 October 1935, Royal Avenue was packed with thousands of mourners as the funeral cortege of Edward Carson made its way along the street.
 The road was hit by bombs in the Belfast Blitz when the German Luftwaffe bombarded the city on the night of 15/16 April 1941 in an aerial attack that involved up to 200 bombers and lasted for six and a half hours; many of the buildings sustained considerable damage, although the destruction was much less severe than what was wrought in nearby Donegall and York streets.
 The Germans returned to bombard the city in another raid on the night of 4/5 May.
 Royal Avenue was spared from the excessive damage visited upon adjacent streets which were gutted by fire.
 It is one of the traditional routes used by the Orange Order on their annual 12 July parade.